MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-qualification-agent.md

     > [!NOTE]
     > When you first access the **Leads** page after the agent activation, the carousal displays a consent message.
 You must provide consent to allow the agent to access external data sources for research and access your emails in Dynamics 365 to check for emails from leads.
 This consent is only applicable for the carousal view and is not applicable for other Copilot features.

+   The cards on the carousal display the lead's name, their need, the next best action, the reason for the suggested action, and a call-to-action button to take the recommended action.

 2. Select a lead from the carousal to view the recommended action, detailed research insights, customer profile match, and handraiser status.

    The research insights page of the selected lead is displayed with insights and recommended actions.

 ### Suggested actions

 This section displays the next best action for the lead based on the research data, your company and product information, and emails from the lead.

 The following actions are suggested:

 - **Draft Email**: Craft a compelling introductory email to engage with the lead.
+The agent generates the email based on the lead research data, your company and product information (defined during setup), and the lead's email history.
-This action is displayed only when the following conditions are met:
+- This action is displayed only when the following conditions are met:
   - No prior emails, no upcoming meetings, no past appointments, and no previously unanswered calls.
   - The following fields in the lead record have valid values:
     - Company name which can be associated with an account.
     - Email address which is active and deliverable.
     - Lead's first and last name
-- **Schedule Meeting**: If the lead has shown interest in your offerings, schedule a meeting to discuss further.
+- **Schedule appointment**: If the lead has shown interest in your offerings, schedule a meeting to discuss further.
-- **Follow-up**: Send a follow up email if the lead had asked for more information.
-- **Nudge**: Send a gentle reminder to the lead if they haven't responded.
-This action is displayed only after 5 days of sending the last email.
-- **Disqualify**: Disqualify the lead if they're not a good fit for your offerings.
+- **Create task**: If the lead has requested a follow-up or you need to perform a specific action, create a task to track the progress.
+For example, if a lead has requested a discount, you can create a task to discuss the discount with your manager.
+- **Send email**: If the lead has asked for more information, send an email with the required details.
+Copilot generates a draft email with the necessary information based on the lead's request.

 ### Research insights